Proving the Thesis - General Principles

 It is very tempting when writing a paper to simply paraphrase or summarize a source than it is to think critically about what was written.
 Often, when the source is difficult to understand, just repeating his or her words may seem simpler.

-Analysis, however, requires a complete understanding of the point the author is making because you must take a complex idea, break it down in to smaller, simpler parts, and then figure out how they fit together.
+Analysis, however, requires a complete understanding of the point the author is making because you must take a complex idea, break it down into smaller, simpler parts, and then figure out how they fit together.

 Examples and Illustrations